Why It Works

 - Soaking and boiling the salt cod in several changes of fresh water leeches salt from the fish and makes it palatable.

-- Adding ackee right at the end of cooking and just warming it through ensure it will retain some texture.
+- Adding ackee right at the end of cooking and just warming it through ensures it will retain some texture.

 Ackee and saltfish isn’t just Jamaica’s national dish; it’s also a favorite breakfast or brunch for Jamaicans everywhere.
 Ackee is a savory fruit with thick red skin; when unripe, the skin forms a sealed pod, but when the fruit ripens, the skin opens up to reveal a beautiful petal-like shape containing three or four yellow pegs topped with a single black seed.
 Native to West Africa, ackee came to Jamaica along with enslaved Africans, who used its seed as a talisman.